AlisonSalerno/mushroom-classification-project/README.md

 Through classification modeling, this project aims to classify mushrooms as edible or poisonous.

 In recent years, the popularity of mushrooms as a superfood and the understanding of their vast health benefits has surged.
 What used to be typically seen as just a traditional food, mushrooms are now being widely consumed and acknowledged for their healing and health abilities.
-With more and more people interested, foraging for mushrooms in the wild is likely to increase and I wanted to understand if edible/poisonous mushrooms could be easily indentified and what that looks like.
+With more and more people interested, foraging for mushrooms in the wild is likely to increase and I wanted to understand if edible/poisonous mushrooms could be easily identified and what that looks like.

 ## The Dataset